-Pump Size 15:1 (min)

-Spray Gun Graco G40 spray gun with remote mix

-manifold

-Alternative Binks 43P spray gun with Graco static mixer
+Pump Size 15:1 (min) Spray Gun Graco G40 spray gun with remote mix manifold Alternative Binks 43P spray gun with Graco static mixer Tip Orifice Corrosion Protection & CUI Coating .2345

-Tip Orifice .323745 fan tip

-Experience indicates that for a large flat

-horizontal substrate (tank) in 80F weather a

-429 tip with pump pressure at 2,500 psi and

-250 feet of 1/2" line delivers very good

-results
+Corrosion Protection PLUS & Weldable

+Coating

+.3145

 Atomization Pressure 400-3500 psi - use lowest pressure that

 does not produce "tails" in the pattern

 Material Hose ID Attach 50' lengths of 1/2" hose to pump as

 needed to reach (A & B Side)

 Whip Hose ID Attach (1) 3'-5' x 3/16" whip hose from mix

 manifold to gun with static mixer inside the

 gun end of the hose.
 EonCoat can supply

 these for additional cost.

-Specific tip sizes will depend on the nature of each particular application.
+Specific tip sizes will depend on the nature of each application.
 Select a spray tip that is within the capacity of the high-pressure plural pump.
 The larger the spray tip, the greater the pressure drop.
 Long hose length and cold material will decrease material delivery volume and fluid pressure at the spray tip.
 If the pattern has fingers or pulsates, change the spray tips to reduce the size of the spray orifice.
 This will decrease the material volume and increase pressure.